Statue of Edward Cornwallis: Removal and eventual disposition

 In April 2017, the city council voted to appoint an expert panel which would include Mi’kmaq representatives to recommend a way forward to deal with commemorations of Cornwallis in the city.
 During the Halifax Regional Council meeting, on July 18, 2017, an account from the group called Removing Cornwallis was read by Mayor Mike Savage, with respect to the group's Declaration for a Call to Action.

 On July 1, 2017, a mourning ceremony was held at the Cornwallis statue site in Halifax.
 It was a ceremony to remember the missing indigenous women.
 It was disrupted by five members of the Canadian Armed Forces, calling themselves members of the right-wing Proud Boys.
 The five were suspended from the Forces and the Forces' leadership apologized.
 The incident was used to amplify Dan Paul's allegations against Cornwallis and to support the argument that, despite the wording of the Halifax Treaties, the Mi'kmaw never surrendered to the British and that Nova Scotia is unceded Mi'kmaq lands.

 On July 15, a group of protesters arrived at the site with the intention of removing the statue.
 City of Halifax workers arrived and covered up the statue with a black tarpaulin.
 The shroud covered the statue for the duration of when the protesters were at the scene.
 The City crew removed their covering.
 However, an orange tarpaulin was attached to the statue to obscure it, later that evening.

 On January 31, 2018, the statue was removed after City Council voted 12–4 in favour of moving the statue into storage.
 Both the statue and the stone pedestal on which it stood were placed in storage.

-On January 28, 2019, Temma Frecker, a Nova Scotia teacher at The Booker School, was awarded the Governor General's History Awards for her students' proposal to retain the statue in Cornwallis Park.
+On January 28, 2019, Temma Frecker, a Nova Scotia teacher at The Booker School and member of the Monarchist League, was awarded the Governor General's History Awards for her students' proposal to retain the statue in Cornwallis Park.
 Her proposal was to include the Cornwallis statue among three other statues of Acadian Noël Doiron, Black Nova Scotian Viola Desmond and Mi'kmaw hereditary grand Chief John Denny Jr. The four statutes would be positioned as if in a conversation with each other, discussing their accomplishments and struggles.

+The joint Halifax-Mi'kmaw task force on the commemorations of Cornwallis and Indigenous History recommended: